 What is the weight limit (child's weight + weight of the child restraint) for using the Tether Anchor with the seat belt to attach a forward facing child restraint?
 Weight limit of the Child Restraint Always use the tether anchor when using the seat belt to install a for- ward facing child restraint, up to the recommended weight limit of the child restraint.
 Can the rear-facing child restraint touch the back of the front passen- ger seat?
 Yes Contact between the front passen- ger seat and the child restraint is allowed, if the child restraint manufacturer also allows contact.
 Can the head restraints be re- moved?
-No - 6 Passenger Yes - 7 Passenger 7 Passenger: Only the head re- straint in the center position may be removed.
+Yes The head restraints may be re- moved in the center seating posi- tion only.
 Can the buckle stalk be twisted to tighten the seat belt against the belt path of the child restraint?
 No Do not twist the buckle stalk in a seating position with an ALR re-tractor.